Denmark to pick up tab for Qudos’ 1,400 Irish claims

 Copenhagen insurer Qudos Insurance has filed for bankruptcy, meaning Danish authorities will pick up the tab for 1,400 Irish claims, estimated to run tens of millions of euro.

-Qudos, which sold insurance in the Republic through local agent Patrona, went into solvent liquidation in Denmark late last month.
-The insurer had about 50,000 Irish customers at the time.
+Qudos, which sold insurance in the Republic through local agent Patrona, went into solvent liquidation in Denmark late last month and said on December 4th that it was no longer paying insurance claims.
+The company had about 50,000 Irish customers at the time.

 Last week, Minister for Finance Paschal Donohoe said that his department had been advised by Denmark’s finance ministry that if Qudos was placed into bankruptcy after January 1st, 2019, the Danish Insurance Guarantee Scheme would not be liable to meet claims.
 This would have meant that the Irish Insurance Compensation Fund (ICF) would be liable.